digitalcredit-io/whitepaper/WhitePaperv1.0.md

 For example, Digital Credit will launch an Ethereum-compatible version of Ethereum that uses Ethereum's tokens and smart contracts, and uses dMVC to implement other Digital Credit functions, namely: Digital Credit Ethereum.
 Bitcoin compatible version will also be introduced, namely: Digital Credit Bitcoin and so on.
 Other compatible versions will be selectively developed based on the influence and acceptance of relevant blockchain platforms.

 In the compatible version, such as Digital Credit Ethereum, tokens and smart contracts for the entire platform are developed based on Ethereum, while the remaining functions are based on dMVC, such as: database and data storage, control (account management, role and organization management, POAs: challenges, competitions, tests, contributions, learnings, posts, rankings, achievements, reviews, votings, digital credit assessments, digital credit credit actions, etc.), user view features.
 When certain functions of Digital Credit need to be completed based on tokens and smart contracts features, for example, members of the Digital Credit application need to initiate an ICO crowdfunding, then the crowdfunding tokens are  initiated by Ethereum platform other than EOS.IO.
 Another example: members of the Digital Credit application need to apply for a loan.
 If the loan is approved, the credit tokens for the member to obtain is from Ethereum, ERC-20-compliant, Digital Credit (DGCT).
 After Digital Credit is released, Digital Credit (DGCT) released by the official version of Digital Credit (standard EOS.IO version) will be exchanged with ERC-20 compliant Digital Credit (DGCT) released by Ethereum.
 Users of Digital Credit can flexibly switch the tokens used to settle, trade, and run smart contracts when using the Digital Credit main program.

+Since in certain countries, cryptocurrency transactions and payments (such as China) are prohibited, Digital Credit will also implement a version without cryptocurrency, that is, only using dMVC to achieve blockchain-based distributed data storage, and use the legal currency (such as RMB and USD) for trading and payment.
+Non-cryptocurrency version will only be available in some countries.
+For users in these countries, if cryptocurrency transactions and payments are prohibited in their countries, Digital Credit will not allow cryptocurrencies for those users.
+Trading and payment functions are also not allowed to switch between other cryptocurrency compatible versions.
+Non-cryptocurrency version will implement web and mobile clients and will be released with the cryptocurrency version (EOS, Ethereum) at the same time.

 # Design Patterns